oresat/oresat-dxwifi-hardware/Link-Model/readme.md

 ### Link Budget Models for the DxWiFi Channel

 The source of these link model spreadsheets are from Jan King and are located at the [AMSAT-UK IARU website](http://www.amsatuk.me.uk/iaru/spreadsheet.htm).
 The spreadsheets have been customized from revision 2.5.5 which are signified by a suffix letter.
 In addition, for OreSat protocol information please visit our [GitHub protocol page](https://github.com/oresat/oresat-design/tree/gh-pages/protocol).
-For OreSat's primary communication link models please visit our [Github C3 RF page](https://github.com/oresat/oresat-c3-rf/link-models)
+For OreSat's primary communication link models please visit our [GitHub C3 RF page](https://github.com/oresat/oresat-c3-rf/link-models)

 * The bulk-data mission uplink and downlink using UniClOGS (University Class Open Ground Station)
   * ___OreSat1_link_model_v2.5.5a_mission_data_uniclogs.xlsx  (PDF summary)___